 The main benefit of yoga knee pads is to protect your sensitive joints and bones without the hassle of piling blankets or folding the yoga mat.
-Simply use a yoga knee pad to provide more cushion when doing your regular yoga routines, Pilates, or floor-based exercises.
+Simply use a yoga knee pad to provide more cushion when doing regular yoga routines, Pilates, or floor-based exercises.

 Now, camel pose, headstands, boat pose, and other difficult yoga poses can be done without the tormenting pain.

 If you easily get achy joints and are currently suffering from any injury, choose a thicker mat for extra cushion.
 Choose a longer knee pad if you’re tall.

 Consider the type of yoga you’ll plan to do

 If you’re a beginner, a less high-quality knee pad or a basic pad will suffice.
 Flow yoga needs more complicated movements, so you’ll need a knee pad that provides more traction to keep you stable.